siusoon/Throb/README.md

 ## Setting:
 The project is run in such an environment:
 - Raspiberry PI 4 with node installed
-- ESPON Dot-Matrix Printer LQ350 (24 PIN)
+- ESPON Dot-Matrix Printer LQ350 (24 PIN): the printer driver can be installed via CUPS `sudo apt-get install cups`

 ## How it works:
 - A browser runs the index.html, showing the rotating throbber in black background